Smooth Min-Max Monotonic Networks

-The results of the experiments on the univariate functions are summarized in Table \ref{tab:uniresults}.
+The test and training results of the experiments on the univariate functions are summarized in Table~\ref{tab:uniresults} and Table~\ref{tab:uniresultstrain}, respectively.
 The distribution of the results is visualized in Figure~\ref{fig:bar1D0.01}.
 In all experiments SMM gave the smallest median test error, and all differences between SMM and the other methods were statistically significant (paired two-sided Wilcoxon test, $p<0.001$).
 The lower training errors of \XG\ and \Iso\ indicate overfitting.
 However, in our experimental setup, early-stopping in \XGval{} did not improve the overall performance.
-The lattice layer performed better than XGBoost.
+The lattice layer performed better than XGBoost. \SMM{} was statistically significantly better than \HLL\ and both \LMN\ variants;` the latter did not perform well in this experimental setup.
 Figure~\ref{fig:singletrial} depicts the results of a random trial, showing the different ways the models extra- and interpolate.

-Overall, SMM clearly outperformed MM.
-The variance of the MM learning processes was significantly higher compared to all other methods, see Figure~\ref{fig:bar1D0.01}.
-This can be attributed to the problem of silent neurons; the MM training got stuck in undesired local minima.
-When looking at all the $3\cdot 21=63$ trials on the univariate test functions, the maximum number of active neurons over the test data set was as low as 5, the median number of active neurons was 3, and in 7 trials the MM collapsed to a single neuron.
-This collapse to a linear function happened when modelling $\fsqrt$.